getgrav/grav-learn/pages/08.advanced/09.grav-development/03.grav-17-upgrade-guide/docs.md

    Check out the [Pages section](#pages-1) and [Admin Section](#admin) of this guide for full details...

+    There have also been some specific plugin issues that have already been discovered.
+Check out the [Troubleshooting](#troublshooting-issues) section of this page for specific issues with plugins.

 ### Quick Update Guide

 !! **Grav 1.7** requires **PHP 7.3.6** or later version.
 The recommended version is the latest **PHP 7.4** release.